donmarcos2012/donmarcos2012.github.io/_posts/2021-04-25-raspberry_pi_icon_case.markdown

 ### Conclusion

-If you do not have a case yet for your Raspberry Pi 4 yet, this is a good option.
+If you do not have a case for your Raspberry Pi 4 yet, this is a good choice.
 It is reasonaby priced at around 10€ or 11$ and well made.
 Assembly is easy and quick, everything fits perfectly together.
 The red stripes are stickers, so you need some care and a pair of pincers when applying them to the case.
 There are two sets included, just in case you would mess up on the first try :)

 If you need a case with active cooling this is probably a very good choice (I did not test any other cases yet), because it just works and has many options: Positioning, mounting the rear plate, possibility to install a regulation for the fan.
 You could also replace the fan with another 40mm-fan with different specs.